We'd like to

 obstruction of justice.

-On June 6, 1996, The Los Angeles Times reported that the
+On June 6, 1996, The Los Angeles Times reported that

-access to the White House.
+for access to the White House.
 Eventually it is discovered that about 1,000

 people's FBI files were obtained by Clinton officials.